emilkm/amfext/README.md

 `master` branch is now PHP7

 * The tests provide reasonable coverage.
-All encoding/decoding tests from https://github.com/emilkm/efxphp have been used here.
+All encoding/decoding tests from https://github.com/emilkm/efxphp have been used here, and some added as issues were discovered.

 [![Build Status](https://travis-ci.org/emilkm/amfext.svg?branch=master)](https://travis-ci.org/emilkm/amfext)